3D Segmentation of Humans in Point Clouds with Synthetic Data

-\cvprsubsection{Robustness to Occlusions} In this section, we evaluate the influence of our synthetic training data on robustness towards occlusion and report results in \reftab{mhp_occlusions}.
+\parag{Does synthetic data help with occlusions?} Occlusions are a main challenge in cluttered indoor spaces.
+In Fig.\,\ref{fig:occlusion_analysis}, we analyze the influence of synthetic training data on occluded humans.
 One key advantage of synthetic data is that it can be tailored to specific edge cases that are rare in real data.
-The synthetic data in this work (Sec.\,\ref{sec:synthetic-data-generation}) contains numerous people in real cluttered scenes and therefore numerous occlusions.
-To evaluate the usefulness of the synthetic data on occlusions, we split the test data based on the level of human occlusions.
-For each scene in the EgoBody test set, we compute the occlusion level of each human.
-To this end, we render the fitted SMPL-X human body mesh and the manually corrected human mask, and approximate the occlusion level based on the ratio between the pixel-wise area of the human mask and the area of the rendered body mesh.
-Based on this occlusion approximation, we split our test set into 3 occlusion groups: \emph{low} (122 scenes), \emph{medium} (104 scenes), \emph{high} (78 scenes).
-Pre-training with synthetic data drastically improves MHBPS and human instance performance, in particular on highly occluded humans by up to +$10.3$\,AP$^P_{50}$ and +$7.8$\,AP$^H$, respectively.
-We therefore conclude that pre-training with challenging synthetic data particularly generated to include drastic occlusions, helps to improve the model's robustness towards occluded humans.
+Our synthetic data contains numerous people in real cluttered scenes and therefore numerous occlusions.
+To evaluate the effect of occlusions, we further split our test data into three groups of increasing levels of human occlusions: \emph{low} (122 scenes), \emph{medium} (104 scenes), \emph{high} (78 scenes).
+Details are in the supplementary.
+Pre-training with synthetic data drastically improves body-part segmentation (+$12.1$\,AP$^P_{50}$) and human instance segmentation (+$4.9$\,AP$^H_{50}$) performance for highly occluded humans.

+\parag{Does synthetic data improve generalization?} To keep labeling efforts within limits, EgoBody\cite{egobody} does not contain humans that are too closely interacting with other humans or objects, and is limited to two humans per scene.
+A key question is whether synthetic data can help to generalize beyond these limitations of the real-world training scenes.
+Fig.\,\ref{fig:synth_real_comparison} depicts these edge cases and shows improved performance when comparing our \name{} with and without pre-training on synthetic data.
+The pre-trained model is able to segment humans that are closely interacting \emph{(top)}, a person that is in close contact with a desk and thus heavily occluded \emph{(middle)}, and can successfully segment more than two people where the model trained on real data assigns the same instance label to two different people \emph{(bottom)}.

+\parag{Pre-training on synthetic or real data?} In a preliminary study (Tab.\,\ref{tab:inst_seg_dataset_analysis_small}), we compare different settings for pre-training on 3D instance and semantic segmentation using \cite{mask3d}.
+We always fine-tune on the real EgoBody training set.
+The baseline \circlenum{1} does not include any pre-training.
+Model \circlenum{4} pre-trained on synthetic data provides the biggest boost over \circlenum{1} (+$6.2$~AP$^H$, +$2.9$~mIoU).
+To verify that the improvement is not due to more training iterations or better weight initialization, we repeat the experiment and use EgoBody also for pre-training \circlenum{3} as well as another real dataset BEHAVE \circlenum{2}.
+We see that \circlenum{2} and \circlenum{3} perform comparably.
+Importantly, however, pre-training on synthetic data \circlenum{4} improves significantly over pre-training on Ego\-Body~\circlenum{3} and BEHAVE~\circlenum{2}, proving the importance of synthetic pre-training.